SpongePowered/SpongeDocs/source/plugin/entities/modifying.rst

 radius of our creeper to 50.
 We then have to offer the data back to the creeper, as the data we received from our ``Entity`` is only a copy of the live data.

 Perhaps we want to give our ``Entity`` a name to customize it a bit!
-This would be done by using ``DisplayNameData``.
+This would be done by using :javadoc:`org.spongepowered.api.data.manipulator.mutable.DisplayNameData`.
+An example of this in action can be seen
-An example of this in action can be seen below:
+below:

 .. code-block:: java